Dushanbe - a City where old meets the new -

 Bazars of Dushanbe

-The major bazar of Dushanbe for food products nearby the city center area is now the Mehrgon bazar which is a 3 floor bazar with stylish interiors and very well organized.
+The major bazar of Dushanbe for food products nearby the city center area is now the Mehrgon bazar which is a 3 floor bazar with stylish interiors and is very well organized and reminds a modern shopping center except that there are not many shops, but single vendors mostly.
 The prices tend to be on the high end due to the rents of the modern and luxurious building.
-The Mehrgon bazar is located along the street Badakshan that runs at the East side of Dushanbe not far from the hills with Victory park.
+The Mehrgon bazar is located along the street Badakshan that runs at the east side of Dushanbe not far from the hills with Victory park.
 If you are looking for the more original bazar experience you can walk past the grand building and search what you need in the large covered area behind it.

-A larger and perhaps less interesting bazar for tourists is the Korvon bazar at the far South side of Dushanbe.
-Most of the products sold are cheap Chinese imports for the locals like clothing and houshold items together with machinery and construction materials.
+A larger and perhaps less interesting bazar for tourists is the Korvon bazar at the far south side of Dushanbe.
+Most of the products sold are cheap Chinese imports for the locals like clothing and household items together with machinery and construction materials.
 Some woollen crafts including local traditional socks and velvet Pamir hats can be found in Khorog though.

 What you should be looking to bring home from Tajikistan?
 We would recommend to buy something hand made from wood.
 The art of wood carving has been around for who knows how long and the handicraft is still in value.
-Another thing Tajikistan is famous for, are its jewels and minerals.
-One can easily find nice gem stone or jewel made colorful products from the souvenir shops with green or purple color stones in fairly affordable prices.
-By the way don’t leave your souvenir shopping to the airport, the prices are 2-3 times higher than in the Dushanbe souvenir shops.
+Another thing Tajikistan is famous for, are its jewels , gemstones and minerals.
+One can easily find nice gemstone or jewel made colorful products from the souvenir shops with green or purple colored stones in fairly affordable prices.
+By the way don’t leave your souvenir shopping to the airport, the prices are 2-3 times higher there compared to the Dushanbe souvenir shops.

 Atlas silk products are also something very distinct to Tajikistan.
 You will see a lot of women wearing colorful silk dresses with similar kind of patterns when walking in Dushanbe.